Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Result and Discussions

 \subsection{Correlation functions of IMF-IMF pair}

 We first apply the model to calculate the correlation functions of IMF pairs.
-The abundant IMFs emitted from Fermi energy HIRs carry crucial information about the reaction dynamics at the early stages.
-The correlation function of IMFs provides insights into the IMF emission timescale, which depends on the isospin reaction systems \cite{XIAO2006436}, as well as the space-time evolution of the emitting system \cite{PhysRevC.45.387,INDRA:2007tsb}.
+The abundant IMFs emitted from Fermi energy HIRs carry crucial information about the violent reaction dynamics at the early stages.
+For instance, the correlation function of IMFs provides insights into the IMF emission timescale, which depends on the isospin reaction systems \cite{XIAO2006436}, as well as the space-time evolution of the colliding system \cite{PhysRevC.45.387,INDRA:2007tsb}.
 The experimental data is taken from approximate central reactions of Ar+Au at 35 MeV/u beam energy, with the charged particles measured by the Miniball of Michigan State University \cite{PhysRevLett.67.14}.
 The correlation function is constructed by the IMFs detectors of the Ring 2 and Ring 3, situating at polar angles of $\theta_{\rm lab}=19.5^\circ$ and $\theta_{\rm lab}=27^\circ$, respectively.
 For the details of the experiment, one can refer to \cite{PhysRevLett.67.14}.

 For the interaction between the two correlated IMFs, it is reasonable to consider only the long-range Coulomb interaction.
-Meanwhile, the Coulomb potential of the source is also calculated during the evolution.
+The mean field of the emitting source, containing both Coulomb and nuclear potential, is taken into account.
 Figure \ref{cf-bb} presents the correlation function for Boron isotopes.
 Since the mass is not resolved, we set $A_1=A_2=10$ for the calculation.
 For a rough comparison, here we skip the detector filtering procedure, since the efficiency loss is mostly canceled out when doing the ratio of the relative momentum spectrum in the same event to the mixed event, as shown in Eq. (\ref{CF_exp}).

 Fig. \ref{cf-bb} (a) compares the calculations with a fixed source size $\sigma_{\rm R}= 8$ fm, while the temperature $k_{\rm B}T$ varies from 10 to 20 MeV.
 As expected, the correlation function shows negligible dependence on the temperature parameter.
 On the other hand, as shown in Fig. \ref{cf-bb} (b), where $k_{\rm B}T=15$ MeV is fixed, the source size $\sigma_{\rm R}$ varies from 6 to 8 fm.
 Even though the variation of the source size is only 1 fm, it has a sensitive impact.
 The correlation becomes noticeably stronger when the source size decreases by 1 fm.
 With the parameters set at $k_{\rm B}T=15$ MeV and $\sigma_{\rm R}= 8$ fm, the experimental trend is well reproduced.
 These parameters are consistent with those extracted in \cite{PhysRevLett.67.14}.
 It is worth mentioning that the small peak structure around $q \approx 300$ MeV/c is not accounted for in this model, as it is unlikely to have real physical correspondence.